 For companies using a new money rate method to allocate investment income for an existing policy form subject to the Model, the ASOP states that the same method be used to develop the investment return factors.
 Further, the actuary reflects the insurer's practice for nonguaranteed elements.
 Thus, the method used may vary depending on company practices.
 Some actuaries would develop investment return factors based on both the new money interest rate and the interest rate for assets already accumulated for the policy.
-For example, one method might be to assume a level new money rates together with a level earned interest rate factor for assets already accumulated for the policy.
+For example, one method might be to assume a level new money earned interest rate factor in all future years based on current or recent new money rates together with a level earned interest rate factor for assets already accumulated for the policy.
 This may produce a total interest rate factor that is not level in all future policy years.
 Alternatively, some actuaries would use the new money rate for new issues of a policy form but use the earned rate on assets already accumulated for in-force policies.
 Note, however, that the illustrated scale cannot be more favorable to the policyholder at any duration than the currently payable scale.